amirongit/notecode/algebra1FullCourse.md

 - two solutions (usually the intercepts)
 - one solution plus their slope

-steps to solve or graph first degree linear equations in two variables:
+steps to solve or graph first degree linear equations in two variables
 1. one random value is picked for either of the variables
     - if `c != 0`, `0` is picked because this will be solved faster (this will result in an intercept point)
     - else